A Spy on Mother Midnight: Major themes

 A Morning Frolic, or the Transmutation of the Sexes, a mezzotint c.
 1780 after a painting by John Collett, depicting cross-dressing.
 On the floor is a copy of Ovid's Metamorphoses, also referenced in Mother Midnights subtitle The Templar Metamorphos'd.

 Cross-dressing as social boundary-crossing

 In Mother Midnight, the introduction of a disguise would have signalled the book's erotic content to eighteenth-century readers, further emphasized by the subtitles of the two continuations, Adventures in Petty-Coats.
 Masquerades and costumes were, in general, associated with social and sexual license in eighteenth-century fiction.
 At public masked costume parties, the plausible deniability of anonymity allowed both men and women unusual social freedom.
 Dick's costume allows him to cross boundaries of both gender and class, since "Miss Polly" is not a member of the gentry.
 As a result, the story presents these social categories as potentially fluid.

+The historian Kathleen Lubey also highlights an ambivalence about penises within the work's depiction of cross-dressing and dildos.
+Dick is sometimes troubled by erections which might undermine his disguise; Lubey argues that, in these moments, "Cross-dressing reveals the loose connection between man and penis, which stands erect irrespective of its owner's wishes, his peer rather than his subordinate."
+When he later fantasizes about becoming a dildo, Lubey argues, he admires the dildo as a "supramasculine" object: "It penetrates more frequently, outperforms men, and immerses its entirety into the bodies of women unrestrained by modesty."
+The scholar Julie Park interprets this fantasy as a dissolution of his status as man and heterosexual in pursuit of the secret inner world of female pleasure, and an extension of his gender transgressions in entering female spaces.